 Weather and visibility, and location such as a school zone, commercial or industrial area or residential area are all factors that may be considered in determining liability.

-States, homeowners and business owners have a duty to warn people of hazards and to maintain roads and walking areas for safety.
+States, homeowners, and business owners have a duty to warn people of hazards and to maintain roads and walking areas for safety.
 A pedestrian can recover damages in a premises liability case when a vehicle is not involved.
-A property owner may have to pay damages if it is proven that the he or she created the condition, if the conditions lasted long enough for it to be remedied or if the owner was aware of the issue and did not fix it.
+A property owner may have to pay damages if it is proven that he or she created the condition, if the conditions lasted long enough for it to be remedied or if the owner was aware of the issue and did not fix it.

 Kuzyk Law is a dedicated Antelope Valley law firm with over 40 years of experience serving our community.
 We serve Palmdale, Lancaster, Little Rock, Pearblossom, Lake Los Angeles, Quartz Hill, Bakersfield, San Bernardino, Los Angeles and all surrounding communities.
 We evaluate pedestrian accidents immediately to find all possible ways to protect an injured individual.
 Our experienced team investigates all areas of pedestrian injury cases to make sure that the livelihood of the victim and their loved ones are completely taken care of.